2015 Alabama Crimson Tide football team: vs Tennessee Volunteers

-In a tight, hard-hitting struggle that lived up to the legacy of one of college football's most history-rich rivalries, the 8th-ranked University of Alabama football team (7–1 overall; 4–1 in the Southeastern Conference) used a clutch touchdown drive by its offense and a staunch outing from its defense to overcome a late deficit in a 19–14 win over Tennessee (3–3 overall; 1–2 in the SEC) on Saturday afternoon before a capacity crowd of 101,821 at Bryant–Denny Stadium.

 After Tennessee tailback Jalen Hurd ran 12 yards for a touchdown with 5:49 left, the Tide offense responded with a decisive 71-yard march to the end zone.
 Tide quarterback Jake Coker completed key passes of 29 yards to wide receiver ArDarius Stewart and 15 yards to wide receiver Calvin Ridley on the drive that was punctuated by running back Derrick Henry's tough running.
 Henry carried five times for 35 yards on the winning drive, including the game-winning 14-yard touchdown run with 2:24 left.

 Henry rushed for 143 yards and two touchdowns, Stewart had six catches for 114 yards, and Coker passed for 247 yards while completing 21-of-27 passes.
 Linebacker Reggie Ragland led the Tide defense with a game-high 12 tackles (eight solos), including a tackle for loss and punter J.K.
 Scott averaged 49.8 yards on four punts, including a 56-yarder.

 Alabama broke on top early on a 20-yard touchdown run by Henry with 7:14 left in the first quarter.
 The score marked the 13th consecutive game in which Henry has scored a rushing touchdown.
 Tennessee struck back to tie it at 7–7 on an 11-yard pass from quarterback Joshua Dobbs to wide receiver Josh Smith with 3:00 left in the opening period.

 Tied at halftime, 7–7, Alabama broke on top on the first possession of the second half by driving 73 yards in 12 plays to a 19-yard field goal by Adam Griffith for a 10–7 lead with 9:00 left in the third period.